 Thank you for inviting me to this glorious setting.
 This is like coming to Mecca for me, and I value the opportunity to be at your conference.
 I am a bit intimated by the setting as well as you, my audience and your studied credentials.
 My knowledge is based almost solely on experience, so I begin with a disclaimer that my presentation is not a scholarly effort, but an acknowledged subjective view.

 Since I was asked to share a “personal view” of ballparks and their history, I am going start with a family photo.
 This is my husband’s grandfather pitching a baseball game on a downtown Baltimore rooftop at Calvert School in 1905.
 It is evidence that, for all the pastoral splendor of the green grass of the field, this is an urban sport.
+Do you own a CNC Plasma Cutter?
+You may want to check out these plasma cutting projects tips.

 Four years after this photo, in 1909, Shibe Park opened in Philadelphia.
 In 1910, Forbes Field debuted in Pittsburgh and Comiskey Park in Chicago, and by 1912, Fenway Park was on the scene in Boston and Tiger Stadium was born in Detroit.
 1913 produced Ebbets Field and 1914 Wrigley Field.
 What did these parks have in common?
 They were in urban neighborhoods, built on tight city blocks where the streets shaped the playing field and stands alike.
 The architecture was civic-minded, and the facades could have easily belonged to a library or city hall.
 Their steel trusses gave character.
 Their seats surrounded the playing field.
 The parks had unique features, such as the scoreboard down Ebbets’ short 297-foot right-field line to compensate for the lack of real estate.